Royal Grammar School Worcester: Rowing

 The school has a rowing club, the Royal Grammar School Worcester Boat Club, which is based on the River Severn.
 The club is affiliated to British Rowing (boat code WRG) and has produced British champion crews at the British Rowing Championships in 1997, 2000, 2001, 2002 and 2003.

 Other Sports

-The school offers Rugby union and football to boys and hockey, netball and rounders to girls.
+The school offers Rugby union and football to boys and hockey and netball to girls.
 The school stopped teaching lacrosse in 2010.

 Both boys and girls are taught tennis, athletics, swimming and, after a six-year campaign by a former pupil, cricket is now taught to girls as well as boys.